-The central focus of Chakraborty’s lab is to understand the mechanistic underpinnings of the adaptive immune response to pathogens, and then to harness this understanding to help design better vaccines and therapies.
-The work represents a crossroad of the physical and life sciences.
-Lab members work on developing and applying theoretical and computational approaches (rooted in statistical physics) to study the collective, dynamic, and stochastic processes that underlie a systemic immune response.
-A hallmark of Chakraborty’s research is the close synergy and collaboration between his lab’s theoretical/computational studies and investigations led by experimental and clinical immunologists.
+The principal focus of our research group is to understand the fundamental mechanistic underpinnings of how the immune system functions, and then to harness this knowledge to help design better vaccines and therapies.
+Toward this end, we bring together approaches from statistical physics with immunology and virology.
+Lab members work on developing and applying theoretical and computational approaches to study the collective, dynamic, and stochastic processes that underlie a systemic immune response.
+We also study the evolution of highly mutable viruses, and address fundamental issues that may aid the pursuit of the quest to design variant-proof or universal vaccines against such pathogens.
+A hallmark of the Chakraborty group’s research is the close synergy and collaboration between the lab’s theoretical/computational studies and investigations led by collaborators who are basic and clinical immunologists.

-Current interests in immunology can be divided into three broad categories:
+Current interests in immunology and virology can be divided into four broad categories:

 - Upon natural infection or vaccination antibodies are produced by a stochastic, far from equilibrium, Darwinian evolutionary process called affinity maturation.
 We are interested in understanding how different selection forces (or external fields) applied to this dynamical process can result in enhancing the probability of desired evolutionary trajectories.
 The selection forces correspond to vaccination protocols and the desired evolutionary trajectories of interest are those that result in antibodies that can protect against diverse mutant strains of highly mutable viruses.
 We are especially interested in informing the design of variant-proof vaccines for HIV, influenza, and coronaviruses.